Skip To Main Content

 Baseball (1972-1975)

-Ken was a part of USF baseball for fifteen years, first as a player and then as a coach.
+Ken Bowman was a part of USF baseball for fifteen years, first as a player and then as a coach.
 During those fifteen years, the Diamond Dons have been constantly improving, and much of that improvement can be credited to Ken Bowman and his talented coaching staff.
 Ken's coaching philosophy is based on hard work and determination.
 He measures success by different standard than most coaches.
 "I don't measure success in wins and losses.
 Instead, I measure our success by the steady improvement of the entire program.
 If the players perform to their potential, we are, and will be, successful," he concludes.

 Ken Bowman, like his mentor Dante, believes in helping young people through baseball and life.
 They both feel that in life, as in baseball, one should work on weaknesses, not on strengths.
 Doing so will make you a better person.
-Ken pursued this philosophy through a Masters Degree in Special Education at USF in 1977.
+Ken pursued this philosophy through a Master's Degree in Special Education at USF in 1977.

 Explore AA Explore All American Members